Chain-of-responsibility pattern

 In object-oriented design, the chain-of-responsibility pattern is a behavioral design pattern consisting of a source of command objects and a series of processing objects.
 Each processing object contains logic that defines the types of command objects that it can handle; the rest are passed to the next processing object in the chain.
 A mechanism also exists for adding new processing objects to the end of this chain.

 In a variation of the standard chain-of-responsibility model, some handlers may act as dispatchers, capable of sending commands out in a variety of directions, forming a tree of responsibility.
 In some cases, this can occur recursively, with processing objects calling higher-up processing objects with commands that attempt to solve some smaller part of the problem; in this case recursion continues until the command is processed, or the entire tree has been explored.
 An XML interpreter might work in this manner.

 This pattern promotes the idea of loose coupling.

 The chain-of-responsibility pattern is structurally nearly identical to the decorator pattern, the difference being that for the decorator, all classes handle the request, while for the chain of responsibility, exactly one of the classes in the chain handles the request.
-This is a strict definition of the Responsibility concept in the GoF book.
+This is a strict definition of the Responsibility concept in the Gang of Four Design Patterns book.
 However, many implementations (such as loggers below, or UI event handling, or servlet filters in Java, etc.) allow several elements in the chain to take responsibility.